barumau/PanGlobish/english/108_verbe.md

 # Verbs

+Verbs are unchanging in Dunish.
+They don't change in person, number and time like in English.
+Verbs are not conjugated at all.

+## Person and number

+Person and number are indicated by a personal pronoun or a noun.

+**mi love tu.**
+– I love you.
+**wi love yu.**
+– We love you.
+**he love tu.**
+– He or she loves you.
+**Jorje is love Mari.**
+– George loves Mary.
+**tri siste is love un man.**
+– Three sisters love one man.

 ## Time

 Dunish does not have grammatical markers for tense i.e. a verb's position in time (past, present, or future).